commons-app/commons-app-documentation/How-to-install-and-use-the-app.md

 ## Wrong coordinates
 **Scenario**: The pin shows the "Bodleian Library" here, but actually you know this library it is at a different place, maybe 10 meters across the street or even a few kilometers away.
 Make sure your GPS is correct, and double-check locations.

-**How to fix it**: Go to the Wikidata item, edit the coordinate location, enter the right location (most latitude/longitude formats are accepted), and remove the reference if there was one.
+**How to fix it**: Go to www.wikidata.org in your browser, and search for the item in the search bar.
+At the Wikidata item page, edit the coordinate location, enter the right location (most latitude/longitude formats are accepted), and remove the reference if there was one.
 Then go to the talk page and explain why you think this is the real location.